-Whether Japan’s Kansai region is your primary destination, or an add-on while visiting the rest of the country, planning for a getaway to Awaji Island rates high on my recommendation list.
+Whether Japan’s Kansai region is your primary destination, or an add-on while visiting the rest of the country, planning a getaway to Awaji Island rates high on my recommendation list.

 Folklore says that Awaji Island is the birthplace of Japan, created when the gods Izanagi and Izanami mixed up the sea with a spear.
 When they lifted the spear, a small drop of brine fell off the blade, hardening on top of the waves.
 That hardened drop became Awaji Island.

 Take a boat trip through the Naruta Whirlpools – The Inland Seto Sea meets the Kii Channel in the Naruta Straits.
 The meeting of these waters creates dramatic whirlpools seen in only a couple of other places in the world (Sicily and Vancouver, British Columbia).
 The whirlpools can reach a diameter of 65 feet.

 You can take a tour boat out to see the whirlpools.
 Although there’s a fair amount of rocking and rolling when you are close to the whirlpools, most of the ride is calm.
 I occasionally suffer from seasickness, and although I felt a bit queasy, it never progressed beyond that.
 Give it a try.